kaapstorm/remind_me_again/doc/design.md

 ### Theme & Styling

 Follow the Material 3 design system.
-Use the default Material 3 theme.
+Use the default Material Design 3 theme.
+Use dynamic Material You color theming.

 ### Navigation Structure